 1. AI-Based Post-Transplant Survival Prediction

 One of the most significant advancements in AI in liver transplantation is the ability to predict long-term survival after transplantation.
-AI models analyze vast amounts of clinical, biochemical, and genetic data to determine who will benefit most from a transplant.
+AI models analyse vast amounts of clinical, biochemical, and genetic data to determine who will benefit most from a transplant.

 Key factors AI assesses for post-transplant survival: